Etiquettes Of Entering And Leaving The House

 Some practical tips:

-• When leaving or entering the house gently close or lock the door and do not slam the door, be mindful of those around and the neighbors.
+• When leaving or entering the house, gently close or lock the door.
+Do not slam it.
+Be mindful of those around you and your neighbors.

-• When entering the house make your presence known by giving salam, announce your present, clear your throat or even tapping your shoes.
+• When entering the house, make your presence known by giving salam, announcing your presence, clearing your throat, or even tapping your shoes.

 • When you ask permission to enter a house and you are asked who is-it?
 Do not just say it is me, say your name.
 Narrated Jabir: “I came to the Prophet (ﷺ) in order to consult him regarding my father's debt.
 When I knocked on the door, he asked, "Who is that?"
 I replied, "I" He said, "I, I?"
 He repeated it as if he disliked it.”
 (Bukhari)

-• When you ring or knock on the door to be given permission to enter, knock gently and wait some time to knock again as you do not know what the other person is doing.
-The person might be praying, using the restroom, finishing something or even sleeping.
-If you knock the door 3 times with no response, simply leave, do not peek at the door nor the windows to see if someone is there.
-If you live in the house, waiting to give the person some time or use your phone to call.
-Do not bang at the door aggressively you might disturbed others.
+• When knocking on someone's door, be respectful of their privacy.
+Knock gently and wait a reasonable amount of time before knocking again.
+They may be busy, praying, using the restroom, or even sleeping.
+If there's no response after a few knocks, simply leave.
+Avoid peeking through the door or windows.
+If you live in the house, give the person some time or call them on the phone.
+Avoid banging on the door aggressively, as this can disturb others.
 It is narrated in Bukhari by Anas that “Whenever the Prophet (ﷺ) asked permission to enter, he knocked the door thrice with greeting and whenever he spoke a sentence (said a thing) he used to repeat it thrice.”